 Create a bedtime routine that works under all circumstances, and make it clear that you should follow it daily.
 Then, the teenager will know precisely what to expect.
-Please hug him/her and tell him/her you're not going anywhere.
+Please hug me and tell me you're not going anywhere.
 Key phrase: "I am with you; I am close."